-You routed the wbOutputData_OBUF[14] and wbOutputData_OBUF[15] nets with the detour to add the needed delay.
+You routed the wbOutputData\OBUF[14] and wbOutputData\OBUF[15] nets with the detour to add the needed delay.
 You can now run the Report Datasheet command again to examine the timing for these nets with respect to the lower order bits of the bus.

 - 18. Switch to the Timing Datasheet report window.
 Notice the information message in the banner of the window indicating that the report is out of date because the design was modified. - 19.
 In the Timing Datasheet report, click Rerun to update the report with the latest timing information. - 20.
-Select Max/Min Delays for Groups > Clocked by wbClk > wbOutputData[0] to display the timing info for the wbOutputData bus, as seen in Figure 66.
+Select Max/Min Delays for Groups → Clocked by wbClk → wbOutputData[0] to display the timing info for the wbOutputData bus, as seen in the following figure.